-Remember my put-creamy-sauce-on-everything-but-make-it-healthy phase I am going through?
+Do you remember my put-creamy-sauce-on-everything-but-make-it-healthy phase??
 Still going through it.
 Avocados also go quite well with Mexican things, like the chicken burrito bowl for meal prep, I have on repeat, AND they are super creamy and healthy.

 So, it came together like this: little smokey pieces of corn and onion, crunchiness from the tomatillo, and creaminess from the avocado.
 My taste buds did the happy dance for reals.